Fiber Optic Splicing and Termination

 Connector Color Codes:

-the FC and ST made color coding difficult, so colored boots were often
+Since the earliest days of fiber optics, orange, black or gray was multimode and yellow singlemode.
+However, the advent of metallic connectors like the FC and ST made color coding difficult, so colored boots were often used.

 - Whatever you do, always follow the manufacturer's termination instructions closely .